 Yes, this will do nicely.

-Tip: In Ireland, Bulmer's Cider and Smithwick's Ale are on draft everywhere.
-Bulmer's is a nice change from savory hops and quite unlike American ciders.
+ⓘ TIP: In Ireland, Bulmer's Cider and Smithwick's Ale are on draft everywhere.
+If you tire of savory hops, Bulmer's offers a fruity change of pace.
 About as alcoholic as beer (4.5%), it is crisp and dry.
-As to the ale, Irish beers aren't served ice cold like they are in the U.S., but the cool basement temps perfectly enhance their flavor.
+As to the ale, Irish beers aren't served ice cold like they are in the U.S., but who needs that when it's cold outside?
+Cool basement temps perfectly enhance their flavor.

 Back in Dingle

-Slea Head Drive circles back to end in Dingle, conveniently just as the weather clears.
+Slea Head Drive loops back to end in Dingle, conveniently just as the weather clears.
 Perfect timing.
 We have plenty of time before dinner to walk along the waterfront and along some of the streets, so we set off to see what we can find.
 It doesn't take us long to fill our cameras with beautiful photos of Dingle.
+SEE THEM HERE,

 Dinner and trad music in downtown Dingle